The fucks are at it again!

-- Mike Nelson (Gary Hershberger), former Bobby Briggs partner in crime and jackwagon boyfriend to Donna Hayward, is the manager who contemptuously dresses down Becky’s boyfriend Stephen for his lousy résumé.
-It’s comforting in a way: Even a banal jock bully like Mike eventually settles down and mutates into a banal office bully who berates the next generation for their lack of ambition.
-However, it’s Stephen’s bizarrely upbeat assessment of Mike’s criticisms—“Great fucking feedback!”—that truly makes the scene retroactively droll.
+- Mike Nelson (Gary Hershberger), former Bobby Briggs partner in crime and jackwagon boyfriend to Donna Hayward, is the manager who contemptuously dresses down Becky’s weaselly boyfriend Stephen (Caleb Landry Jones) for his lousy résumé.
+It’s comforting in a way: Even a banal jock bully like Mike eventually settled down and mutates into a banal office bully who berates the next generation for their lack of ambition.
+However, it’s Stephen’s bizarrely upbeat assessment of Mike’s criticisms—“Great fucking feedback!”—that truly makes the scene retroactively funny.

 - Speaking of smoking, the Marlboro-ish cigarettes glimpsed in the aforementioned roadhouse scene are Morleys, a fake brand that has cropped up in fictional media for decades, although perhaps most famously as the preferred brand of the sinister Cigarette-Smoking Man on The X-Files.

 - Sightings: Perennial film and television “regular guy” Jim Belushi appears as one of the Silver Mustang Casino’s two menacing (and presumably mobbed-up) overbosses.
-The other is the outstanding Robert Knepper, a ubiquitous character actor who usually shows up as a villainous television guest star, but has also had memorable recurring roles on Carnivàle, Prison Break, and Heroes.
+The other is the outstanding Robert Knepper, a ubiquitous character actor who usually shows up in villainous television guest roles, but has also had memorable recurring parts on Carnivàle, Prison Break, and Heroes.
 Candy Clark, who portrays the exasperated Doris Truman, is a prolific performer who is still best known for her roles in American Graffiti and The Man Who Fell to Earth.
-Interestingly, the former film embraces the sort of mid-century small town nostalgia that Twin Peaks exploits and excavates, while the latter feature stars memorable Fire Walk With Me bit player David Bowie. (“The man who fell to Earth” is also an apt description of Dougie-Cooper.)
+Interestingly, the former film embraces the sort of mid-century small town nostalgia that Twin Peaks exploits and excavates, while the latter feature stars memorable Fire Walk With Me bit player David Bowie. (“The man who fell to Earth” is also an apt description of Cooper.)